Farrah Smith’s TEDx Talk Impacted 20,000 Lives

 Farrah was inspired as she made several attempts to share her message with the world.
 She posted to her Instagram and connected with others regularly.
 But, while her social media platforms grew, they weren’t amplifying her voice to the extent she wanted.
 The channel to amplify Farrah’s message was the missing piece to the puzzle.

 Farrah thought maybe a TED talk would help her grow her platform and spread her message further, but she felt stuck and overwhelmed figuring out how to land one.
-That’s when she found Thought-Leader.
+That’s when she found Thought-Leader and learned how to land a Tedx talk.

 How Thought-Leader Helped Farrah Share Her Message With the World